cgencer/EQueue-docs/13-Appendix.md

 The colours represent the basic emotional groups (anger, disgust, interest, joy, sadness, surprise, fear, trust).
 The specific emotions have no importance within this game.
 [Robert Plutchik](https://en.wikipedia.org/wiki/Robert_Plutchik "en:Robert Plutchik")'s [Wheel of Emotions](https://en.wikipedia.org/wiki/Emotion_classification#Plutchik's_wheel_of_emotions "en:Emotion classification" is an overview of most well-known emotions and their colors ()) is a good reference for classificaton and colour representation of the emotions.
 ![Emotional Classifications by Robert Plutchik](Plutchik-emotions.png) When tiles are attached one-by-one, consecutive placement of the tiles creates a continuity of a colour troughout tiles, representing the growing of an emotion: a dormant emotion gets nurtured and grows into existence.
 The rising emotion, from outermost level *(seed)* to the second-level *(evolving)* and lastly to the middle third-level *(becoming)*, form a visual checkmark facing either left or right (the side has no meaning).

+Shoshin: The more you know about a subject, the more likely you are to close your mind to further learning.
+As the Zen monk Shunryu Suzuki put it in his book _Zen Mind, Beginner’s Mind_ (1970): ‘In the beginner’s mind there are many possibilities, but in the expert’s there are few.’
+Even _feeling_ like an expert also breeds closed-mindedness.
+To combat confirmation bias, be aware of it.
+Constantly remind yourself that it exists, and take active steps to work against it by seeking out information and perspectives that contradict your current position.
+In the 'shoshin' state of mind, you are:
+- **Free of preconceptions** of how you should approach change or growth
+- **Free of expectations** about what _should_ and _must_ happen
+- **Filled with curiosity** to understand things more deeply
+- **Open to a world of possibilities** to discover new approaches, ideas and ways things done from a fresh mindset.
+Start noticing your judgements more — when you jump to conclusions about anything, remind yourself to question them.
+Allow yourself to want to understand anew.
+Approach the world with a sense of authentic curiosity.
+Begin to see things with an eagerness to understand.
+Let go of limiting beliefs and let go of expertise.
+To incorporate a beginner’s mindset, Benjamin, Mark and Vincent [recommend](https://www2.deloitte.com/us/en/insights/topics/leadership/beginners-mindset-decision-making-for-leadership.html) that we consider these four possibilities:

+1. _What if my assumptions are wrong, despite the best evidence at hand?_
+2. _What if what seem to be perfect solutions drawn from history are no longer relevant?_
+3. _What if I could wish for anything I wanted?_
+4. _What if my critics are right?_